 Explore Mile End in Le Plateau-Mont-Royal

 On my many visits to Montreal, I try to venture off into unfamiliar parts of the city.
-On my last trip, I found myself wandering into Mile End, a gem of a neighbourhood that’s one of the chillest places to hang out in Montreal.
+On my last trip, I found myself wandering into Mile End.
+This gem of a neighbourhood is, undoubtedly, one of the chillest places to hang out in Montreal.

-Plying the streets of Mile End, a small enclave of the diverse Le-Plateau-Mont-Royal, you’re met with a multitude of hip restaurants, vintage record shops, relaxed cafés, and brasseries squeezing out some of Quebec’s best pints.
+Mile End is a small enclave of the diverse Le-Plateau-Mont-Royal neighbourhood.
+Plying the streets, you’re met with hip restaurants and vintage clothing & record shops.
+You’ll also enjoy hangin’ out in relaxed cafés and brasseries squeezing out Quebec’s best pints.

 At night it’s a whole different story in Mile End with trendy cocktail bars and live bands setting the scene.